On higher dimensional Poissonian pair correlation: ``Generalized" GCD Sums

-For simplicity we prove Proposition~\ref{gen gcd lemma} for the case $d=2$ by extending an idea of the random model given by Lewko and Radziwi{\l\l} in \cite{lewko2017refinements}.
-For $d\geq 3$, the proof is straightforward extension of the method.
+For simplicity, we prove Proposition~\ref{gen gcd lemma} for the case $d=2$ by extending an idea of a random model given by Lewko and Radziwi{\l\l} in \cite{lewko2017refinements}.
+For $d\geq 3$, the proof is a straightforward extension of the method.